Current Time in Orléans, France

 Time Differences from Orléans

-- London: Orléans is typically 1 hour ahead of London.
-When it is 9:00 AM in Orléans, it is 8:00 AM in London, which makes UK-France coordination relatively easy for morning meetings, legal work, consulting, and cross-Channel operations.
+Orléans is 1 hour ahead of London, so when it is 9:00 AM in Orléans, it is 8:00 AM in London.
+This makes Orléans-London coordination relatively easy for finance, consulting, logistics, and cross-Channel operations because a late-morning slot in France still lands within the UK morning.

 Frequently Asked Questions